tamtran4869/sql_challenge/Balanced_tree/solutions.md

 There, 25% of the transactions spent less than or equal to 375 USD per transaction, 50% spent less than or equal to 509 USD and 75% of transactions spent less than or equal to 647 USD per transaction.

-4.What is the average discount value per transaction?
+**Question 4:** What is the average discount value per transaction?
 ```sql
 SELECT -- take the avg
 	AVG(discount) AS discount_per_transac